semenko/serpent-methylation-pipeline/docs/configuration.rst

 The pipeline validates:

-- Required columns are present
+- Required columns are present in CSV files
 - MD5 checksums match input files
 - File paths are accessible
+- Method specification is valid ("emseq" or "bs-seq")

 Troubleshooting Configuration
 -----------------------------